 - $100 in fines, and

-- Five (5) DMV license suspension points.2
+- 5 DMV license suspension points.2

 3. How can I fight the charges?

-4. Will police confiscate the weapon?
+4. Will police confiscate my weapon?

-The statute does not mention what law enforcement officers can do and whether defendants must forfeit their weapons.
+The statute does not mention what law enforcement officers can do and whether you must forfeit your weapons.
 It likely depends on the circumstances and locale.
-If the police do confiscate the weapon, the defense attorney can ask the court for it back.
-If the court agrees, the police should comply.

 5. When can the criminal record get sealed?